 - Blue Section Highlight Colours: Green, Purple and Gray.

-This blanket is all about having fun and experimenting with color.
+This weighted crochet blanket is all about having fun and experimenting with color.
 So if you don’t like how a certain color combination is turning out, you can always unravel your stitches and try a different combination!

 Changing Colour Technique